rednaga/APKiD/README.md

 # APKiD

 APKiD gives you information about how an APK was made.
-It identifies many compilers, packers, obfuscators, and other weird stuff.
+It identifies many compilers, packers, obfuscators, and other weird stuff. **It's PEiD for Android.**

-**It's PEiD for Android.**
+Knowing the compiler can be a _strong_ signal that an app is malicious or pirated.
+This is because there are certain tools which produce APKs which are almost never used by the original legitimate developer

 # Installing